Pandemic Orders and industry requirements are regularly updated

 If a driver develops symptoms

-If a driver develops any of the symptoms of coronavirus (COVID-19), however mild, they should:
+If a driver develops any of the symptoms of COVID-19, however mild, they should:

-- stop providing services and get a free test for coronavirus (COVID-19) immediately, and self-isolate while they await their results
+- stop providing services and get tested for COVID-19 immediately, and self-isolate while they await their results

-- inform their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes (for example, if they receive a positive coronavirus (COVID-19) test result)
+- inform their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes (for example, if they receive a positive COVID-19 test result)

-In instances where a driver tests positive for coronavirus (COVID-19), DHHS will liaise with the driver and their employer and perform a risk assessment that will initiate contact tracing.
+In instances where a driver tests positive for COVID-19, DH will liaise with the driver and their employer and perform a risk assessment that will initiate contact tracing.

 Maintaining a physical distance of at least 1.5 metres between drivers and passengers is often not possible in most taxi and rideshare vehicles.
-However, there are steps employers and drivers can take to stay safe and slow the spread of coronavirus (COVID-19).
+However, there are steps employers and drivers can take to stay safe and slow the spread of COVID-19.

 These steps include: